-The Company schedules interaction during the year where it engages with institutional and private investors, analysts and the financial media.
+The Company schedules interaction during the year where it engages with institutional and private investors and analysts.
 Scheduled interactions take place following the announcement of half year and full year results.
-Where presentations are given to shareholders at institutional investor events, Integral Diagnostics discloses any presentations provided to ASX prior to the time of the presentation.
+Where presentations are given to shareholders at institutional investor events, Integral Diagnostics discloses the conference presentation to ASX prior to the time of the presentation.